nomad-coe/nomad/docs/setup.md

 mc config host add minio http://localhost:9007 AKIAIOSFODNN7EXAMPLE wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY
 ```

-### Serving minio, api, gui from one nginx
-The docker-compose is setup to server all client accessible services from one webserver
-via nginx *proxy_pass* directives.
-This is done in the `proxy` container.
+### mongodb and elastic search

+You can access mongodb and elastic search via your prefered tools.
+Just make sure
+to use the right ports (see above).

-### Run the nomad worker manually
+## Run nomad services manually

 You can run the worker, handler, api, and gui as part of the docker infrastructure, like
 seen above.

-You can also run the worker yourself, e.g. to develop on the processing.
-To simply
+But, of course there are always reasons to run them manually during
+development, like running them in a debugger, profiler, etc.

+### Run the nomad worker manually

-run a worker do (from the root)
+To simply run a worker do (from the root)
 ```
 celery -A nomad.processing worker -l info
 ```